-- 5.14 If you harass or treat another employee less favourably due to his or her age, gender, race, colour, gender identity, sex, creed, nationality, national or ethnic origin, sexual orientation, marital status, civil partnership status, family responsibility, religion, personal associations, political beliefs or disability, you will be subject to disciplinary action (including dismissal). - 5.15 If you feel that you have been harassed or treated less favourably on these grounds, you should raise this matter with your line manager or with Human Resources.
+- 5.14 If you harass or treat another employee less favourably due to his or her age, gender, race, colour, gender identity, sex, creed, nationality, national or ethnic origin, sexual orientation, marital status, civil partnership status, family responsibility, religion, personal associations, political beliefs or disability, you will be subject to disciplinary action (including dismissal). - 5.15 If you feel that you have been harassed or treated less favourably on these grounds, you may raise this matter with the Compliance Officer and/or line manager or Human Resources directly or via the Integrity Line.
 Given the seriousness of this contravention of the Code, false accusations will not be tolerated.
-Anyone found to have purposefully and intentionally brought allegations which he/she knows to be untrue will be deemed to have made false accusations and will be subject to disciplinary action (including dismissal).
+Anyone found to have purposefully and intentionally brought allegations which he/she knows to be untrue will be deemed to have made false accusations and will be subject to disciplinary action (up to and including termination of employment).